 Can I bring a disposable razor in my carry on?

 With that, according to the TSA website, disposable razors are allowed on planes.
 And, you can also take the type where the head of the disposable razor has replaceable cartridges that you switch out.
-The recommendation is that, in either case, make sure to sheath/wrap the blade or disposable cartridges in a way that no one is hurt when reaching for something in the bag – you or the airport security agent!
+The recommendation is that, in either case, make sure to sheath/wrap the blade or disposable cartridge razors in a way that no one is hurt when reaching for something in the bag – you or the airport security agent!

 Can I bring an eyebrow razor in my carry on?

 Next, you may wonder about other types of razors.
 While the TSA does not address eyebrow razors on their What Can I Bring? page, a Twitter user asked this question on the @AskTSA account on Twitter.
 TSA responded that eyebrow razors are allowed.
-Remember, the final decision rests with the TSA Agent.
+Remember, the final decision rests with the TSA officers.

 Thanks for the photo!
 Regular disposable eyebrow razors are allowed in carry-on bags.
 Pls note that the final decision rests with checkpoint supervisors on whether an item is allowed through the screening checkpoint.— AskTSA (@AskTSA) August 9, 2021